midnightBlueNebula/image-sharing-app-nodejs/README.md

-# Instagram like social media: Image Sharing App!
-Includes: Image sharing with title and context, liking contents and comments (only one like allowed for per user, content creators can't "like" their own content), commenting on contents and other comments, following users.
+Instagram-like Social Media: Image Sharing App Features include:

+Image sharing with a title and description.

+Liking content and comments (one like per user; creators cannot like their own content).

+Commenting on posts and replying to other comments.

+Following other users.

-Only logged in users allowed to post content, like, comment and follow other user
+Only registered and logged-in users can post content, like, comment, or follow others.

-Website could be checked by clicking [here](https://image-sharing-with-mongodb.glitch.me/)
+You can try the live demo [here:](https://image-sharing-with-mongodb.glitch.me/)